 Capital Lease Requirement Disclosures

-For a lease agreement to occur, the lessor and lessee are required under the GAAP disclosure form to disclose the following information.
+For a lease agreement to occur, the lessor and lessee need to disclose the following information under the GAAP disclosure form.

 - The disclosure should also show a significant asset class and accumulated depreciation amount.